rmoriz/openra-dockerfile/README.md

 ### News 02/2019

-  - image is now based on the official mono base image which is based on Debian Stretch
+  - image is now based on the official mono base image which is based on Debian
   - image is available for amd64, arm32v5 and aarch64

 ### Build FAQ